UCL-ARC/julia-hpc-2024/index.md

 We have limited availablity to **fund travel** of students or early-career researchers who would not be otherwise able to attend the workshop.
-We can provide refund for travel, accommodation in London and subsistence.
-In any case refund is limited to **£1,000 per person** and will have to follow UCL Expenses policy, get in touch with the organisers for more details.  **Note**: this is not available for people based in London, e.g. UCL students and members of staff.
+We can provide refund for travel, accommodation in London and subsistence for attendees from outside of London.
+In any case refund is limited to **£1,000 per person** and will have to follow UCL Expenses policy, get in touch with the organisers for more details.

 ## Contact